Low energy phenomena of the lepton sector in an $A_4$ symmetry model with heavy inverse seesaw neutrinos: The ISS model

 where the phases $\psi_{1,2,3}$ are absorbed into the charged lepton states.
 The standard form $U^{\mathrm{PDG}}_{\mathrm{PMNS}}$ provides the experimental quantities $s_{ij}$ and $\delta$, $\alpha_{21}$ and $\alpha_{31}$.

 Let us remind that the TB framework of the lepton mixing matrix was predicted in an $A_4$ model with the standard SS mechanism.
 It also happens in this model in the degenerate condition that $\tilde{\rho}=\tilde{\kappa}$, corresponding to $\tilde{\epsilon}=0$.
-As a result, the neutrino mixing matrix $U_{3\nu}$ given by Eq.~\eqref{R1} have the TB form, different from a relative Dirac matrix phase, namely
+As a result, the neutrino mixing matrix $U_{3\nu}$ given by Eq.~\eqref{R1} have the TB form:

 corresponding to $s_{13}=0$.
 This is in contrast with the experimental data of neutrino, which is divided into two cases of normal (NO) and inverted (IO) schemes.
 The best-fit and $3\sigma$ values for the NO are~\cite{Zyla:2020zbs}